2022 – Ph.D. in English Literature (In Progress)

 - Indolent Books.
 Poetry manuscript reader (2018-present).

-Association for the Study of Literature and Environment; Delaware Valley Medieval Association; Medieval Academy of America; New Chaucer Society; Society for the History of Authorship, Reading and Publishing.
+Association for the Study of Literature and Environment; Delaware Valley Medieval Association; Medieval Academy of America; New Chaucer Society.

 - Advanced proficiency in Middle English

 - Reading proficiency in Latin, Old English, Old & Middle French, Old Occitan